-These statement seem a little drastic for a 5km run around my local park but they worked : )
+These statements could seem a little dramatic for a 5km run around my local park but they worked : )

 If you don’t believe in positive affirmations, yes I agree, they can be a little bit cringe but they cost nothing, take very little effort and what harm can a few nice words to yourself do???